 Regenerative braking or ‘Regen braking’ is a breakthrough concept for environment-friendly vehicles.
 It was made popular during the early 2000s and is widely used in electric cars and other vehicles.
-The idea soon followed for smaller vehicles and went further in applications including e-bikes.
+The idea soon followed for smaller vehicles and went further in applications, including e-bikes.

 Many e-bike riders may think that e-bikes actually use their regenerative braking to convert the kinetic energy during braking to charge the battery.
-Although bike manufacturers tried to popularize the idea, it didn’t see much success for the moment.
+Although bike manufacturers tried to popularize the idea, it didn’t see much success at the moment.

 Now let’s investigate one at a time.

 Electric bikes do not produce enough kinetic energy for regenerative braking